yshishani/Polarix_Mount/README.md

+The firmware is based on open-source project OnstepX firmware, which is computerized telescope control system designed to give GoTo (computerized tracking) capabilities to a variety of telescope mounts.

 I have uploaded the designs which were done using Autodesk Inventor 2025 Pro to the folder Inventor.

 Parts list is also uploaded in the relevant folder.